StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/GDB to Ghidra.md

 Press S key (Search Memory) and in Hex type our value in Hex (0x3fe38e3b).
 Then click on Search All.

-In case [we find something](https://i.imgur.com/SFmMOPF.png) we would only have to follow the last steps to give an instruction to the address and that's it.
+In case [we find something](https://i.imgur.com/SFmMOPF.png) we would only have to follow the last steps **(check the What you should do now + Writing my mod code)** again to give an instruction to the offset/address and that's it.

 Otherwise, go to `Analysis` -> `One Shot` and click on `Aggressive Instruction Finder`.